 Jurisdiction Follows the Appointment

 Accepting a guardianship appointment is not just a personal commitment to the child.
 It is a legal act that places the guardian under the court's authority.
-From that point forward, any interested person can bring a proceeding related to the guardianship, and the guardian is subject to the court's oversight.
+From that point forward, any interested person can bring a proceeding related to the guardianship.
+Under Arizona law, the guardian must respond to any court hearing on the matter.

 By accepting a testamentary or court appointment as guardian a guardian submits personally to the jurisdiction of the court in any proceeding relating to the guardianship that may be instituted by any interested person.